Contact Lisa at firstname.lastname@example.org

 Lisa moved to Redmond, Oregon in 1999 with her husband and three children from Sitka, Alaska.
 Her two sons and daughter all attended Sisters High school.
 Her sons continue to live in Central Oregon while her daughter now calls San Diego home.

-When Lisa is not working, she enjoys spending time at all types of sporting activities with family, especially basketball, football, soccer and swimming.
-Her and her husband love to enjoy all that Central Oregon has to offer and plan to continue to make Central Oregon home as they have become rooted in many community activities such as church, softball, swimming, umpiring, and of course, family and friends.
+When Lisa is not working, she enjoys spending time at all types of sporting activities with family, especially basketball, football, soccer, and swimming.
+She and her husband love to enjoy all that Central Oregon has to offer and plan to continue to make Central Oregon home as they have become rooted in many community activities such as church, softball, swimming, umpiring, and of course, family and friends.

 Put your focus back on your business by handing your accounting work over to our firm.
 When you outsource your accounting function to us, you get a team of professionals working for you.
 We handle your complex tax and accounting work while providing you 24/7 access to your data—and all at a fixed, affordable monthly fee.